Greenlight logo

 • Fraud protection

 With Capital One's free, online-only checking account for teens, a parent or guardian jointly owns the checking account, and teens access their accounts through the Capital One app.
-You can deposit checks, set savings goals, and make purchases with a debit card.
+Kids can deposit checks, set savings goals, and make purchases with a debit card.

-Capital One Teen Checking may work for families seeking a simple, no-fee account for their teens.
-However, if you value advanced features like financial education opportunities, investing tools³, robust safety features, and parental controls, Greenlight may be the better option.
+Capital One Teen Checking is a basic checking account that may work for families seeking a simple, no-fee account for their teens.
+However, if you value advanced features tailored specifically for families like financial education opportunities, investing tools with oversight³, robust safety features, and parental controls, Greenlight could be the better option.

 Take on investing together